foretsdaniels/voron2.4_klipper-MainSail_config/README.md

 # voron2.4_klipper-MS_config
-Just my ManesailOS and Klipper Configs
+Just my MainSailOS and Klipper Configs
 This is my frist voron build and former Marlin user

 more test should be here!